+Yes.
 The most common dangers from nitrous are due to its disorienting effects and the silliness that surrounds something called laughing gas.
 Tripping, falling or tipping over in a chair are very common.
 In one recorded case this caused death.
 The main cause of death from nitrous seems to be asphyxiation from a bag over the head.
-Frost bite from the very cold gas is also a concern, especially if dispensing when still disoriented.
+Frost bite from the very cold gas is also a concern, especially if dispensing when disoriented.

-Use common sense to avoid most problems.
+The use of common sense can avoid most problems!

 Because nitrous permeates the lipid (fatty) membranes of your body, it can outgas into your gut or middle ear causing an ache.
-Cronic heavy usage has very unpleasant effects that could be permanent.
+Chronic heavy usage has very unpleasant effects that could be permanent.
 Read more detailed dangers of nitrous use.

 After several deep breaths of air, I inhale nearly a lungful of nitrous and pull some air down on top and then hold my breath.
 Within seconds, a light tingling can be felt which seems to increase in frequency.
 The sensation is much as if waves were traveling up your body or as if you were twisting or spinning.
 Disorientation increases rapidly and the pulsing sounds/feelings increase, wrapping over one another.
 It is now, with eyes shut, that I enter a dreamlike state, where I am thinking out something and the external world has essentially ceased to exist.
 The urge to breathe takes over at some point and partial or whole breaths taken.
 Open eyes reveal some sort of tunnel vision, with regions of disorientation about the outside.
 Slowly the throbbing subsides.